 Oil pulling is another helpful method for reversing cavities.
 Simply swish oil in your mouth for 20 minutes every morning during your normal morning routine.
 Yes, 20 minutes is a long time, so if you can’t make it the full twenty, start smaller and build up.
 Most people recommend using coconut oil or MCT oil for oil pulling.

-Watch this video for a bit more on oil pulling:
+Watch this video for a bit more on oil pulling, or read our full guide here.

 This will not only benefit your teeth, but it has also been proven to treat things like headaches and diabetes.
 Once you’re done, spit your oil in the trash instead of in your sink so you don’t clog your drains.
 Then rinse your mouth out with salt water for an extra kick of antimicrobial properties.
 Finally, brush your teeth and floss following these guidelines.